diyscif/diyscif/scif-thesis.md

 microphones.
 Linearity is the ability to generate an electrical output proportional to the amplitude of the sound input.
-Any device, such as a microphone, exhibits non-linearity in some frequency bands, meaning it produces overproportional electrical output for a given input frequency.
-Ultrasonic signals (centered around 25kHz) can trigger these non-linearities without being noticable by human ears.
+Any device, such as a microphone, exhibits non-linearity in some frequency bands, meaning it produces over-proportional electrical output for a given input frequency.
+Ultrasonic signals (centered around 25kHz) can trigger these non-linearities without being noticeable by human ears.
 Inside the microphone, they leak into the audible spectrum and produce jamming signals. [@chen2019]

 A 2019 study by University of Chicago researchers showed existing devices to be